 A model is the engine, not the entire car.

 The app you use, the API you call, and the agentic system you build may all sit on top of a model, but they are not the same thing.
 The model is the learned system that turns inputs into outputs.
-Everything else around it — tools, interfaces, prompts, memory, browsing, safety layers, and workflow logic — shapes how that model feels in practice.
+Everything else around it, the tools, interfaces, prompts, memory, browsing, safety layers, and workflow logic, shapes how that model feels in practice.

 That distinction matters more every year.
 As AI products get more layered, more multimodal, and more agentic, it becomes easier to confuse the raw model with the surrounding product experience.
 Once you understand the difference, a lot of the AI landscape starts to make more sense.
 You stop asking only, "Which AI is best?" and start asking better questions: Which model is underneath this?
 What tools are wrapped around it?
 Is it closed or open-weight?
 Is it built for reasoning, search, coding, image generation, or retrieval?
 Those are the questions that lead to smarter decisions.